MorrisMA/M16C5x/README.md

 Verilog tesbench files are included for the processor core, the FIFO, and the SPI modules.

-    tb_M16C5x.v             - testbench for the soft-core processor module tb_P16C5x.v             - testbench for the processor core module tb_DPSFmnCE.v           - testbench for the LUT-based FIFO module tb_SPIxIF.v             - testbench for the SPI Master Interface module
+    tb_M16C5Xv2.v           - testbench for the soft-core processor module tb_P16C5x.v             - testbench for the processor core module tb_DPSFmnCE.v           - testbench for the LUT-based FIFO module tb_SPIxIF.v             - testbench for the SPI Master Interface module

 Also provided is the MPLAB project and the source files used to create the memory initialization files for testing the microcomputer application.
 These files are found in the MPLAB subdirectory of the Code directory.
+An example CCS C project is also included that performs the same functions as the assembly langugage version test programs included in the MPLAB subdirectory.

 Finally, the configuration of the Xilinx tools used to synthesize, map, place, and route are captured in the the TCL file: